Member FAQs

 UAW membership dues are 1.44% of gross income.
 Each individual student employee can decide whether or not to become a dues-paying member.
 Becoming a dues-paying member allows you to vote on decisions, vote in elections, and run for Executive Board and Steward positions.

 Dues are an important source of power for us, and are independent resources that support our work (unlike, say, student fees which are controlled by the University of Alaska administration).
 Union members democratically decide how union dues are spent, and create accountability.
 Your Union dues get split between the local (AGWA-UAW1907) and the International.
-Local dues go toward day-to-day expenses (printing, meeting snacks, etc.), office space, and merch.
+Local dues go toward grievance filing expenses, day-to-day expenses (printing etc.), office space, and merch.
 International dues go towards legal assistance, costs related to grievance filing and resolution, the UAW strike fund (which pays workers on strike, including us if we have to strike someday), and other operational costs.

 Why did we join with UAW?